How to Decrypt Files Using GPG

 GPA.

-many Windows programs to do that (e.g.,
+Windows programs that can do that (e.g.,

-7zip, WinZip, Winrar,
+7-Zip, WinZip, Winrar,

 Winace), and you may already have one of those utilities